Skip to content

 Two-dimensional Heisenberg square lattice

-LATTICE="square lattice";
+LATTICE="square lattice"

-MEASURE[Structure Factor]=true;
+MEASURE[Structure Factor]=true

-MEASURE[Green Function]=true;
+MEASURE[Green Function]=true

 {h=0.1;}